 Breast cancer, cancer that forms in the cells of the breasts, is the second-most common cancer diagnosed in women in the United States.
 There are a number of genetic factors that increase your risk of getting this disease, such as being female, age, race, and family history.
 Exercising, maintaining a healthy weight, and not smoking may help prevent breast cancer.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 - Breast Cancer (MedlinePlus)